ethstorage/pm/dev-guide.md

    --rerun-fails=2
 ```

-After the tests have been finished, check the console for any error or failures.
+After the tests have finished, check the console for any errors or failures.
 A successful result should look like this:

 ```bash
 DONE 8567 tests, 95 skipped in 189.396s
 ```

-#### Step 7: End-to-End Tests
+#### Run End-to-End Tests

 Run end-to-end tests with: